f1tenth/f1tenth_racetracks/README.md

 the quality of the results varies as well.
 Please bear this in mind and check whether the accuracy is sufficient for the desired application.

+# Coordinate system conversion
+We also provide a conversion script that transforms the racelines created by optimization to the into the coordinate system used by [F1TENTH Gym](https://github.com/f1tenth/f1tenth_gym).
+The converted racelines are appened with the *_newconv* tag in the .csv files.

+The conversion script is convert.py, and takes one argument ```--pattern``` for the pattern used by glob to find all files matching the pattern.
+The default pattern is */*raceline.csv/, which correspond to all .csv files that was appended by raceline in the file name.

 # Acknowledgement
 The original f1 racetrack database was created by Alexander Heilmeier from the Institute of Automotive Technology at the